What Does Putout (PO) Mean In Baseball (Details)

 It is customary for a pitcher just to be designated as such, meaning that the player will not be included in the batting order or assigned to any other position on the field.

+The majority of the time, athletes who are simply pitchers will practice with the rest of the squad.
 What do players do when they are classified as pitchers only, given that it is unachievable for any player to throw continuously all day?

 Explanation of the Pitcher Only Role

 When it comes to baseball, most children are trained to play a variety of positions throughout their childhood.
 Some children enjoy pitching, while others enjoy playing in the outfield, while yet others enjoy playing in the infield, while still others enjoy playing catch.
 There are even some children who are capable of playing every position and can do all of those duties in a single game.
 When it comes to Little League baseball, coaches may love having players that can play many positions on their team.